Screwdriver

 Too little kicking

 When turning onto the back, the flutter kick must not be neglected.
-A powerful kick is crucial for quickly resurfacing after the turn and stabilizing the body position in the water.
-While it is technically possible to perform the core exercise with minimal kicking, this requires perfect rotation, body tension, and a stable back position—skills that are challenging for most children at this level.
-Therefore, an energetic flutter kick is highly beneficial.
+A powerful kick is crucial for resurfacing quickly after the turn and stabilizing the body position.
+Doing the exercise with minimal kicking would require perfect rotation, body tension, and a stable back position — too challenging at this level, so an energetic flutter kick is highly beneficial.